 You can also check if you need any other documents on the gov.uk website.

-While you are waiting for UKVI to make a decision on your application, you can continue to work under the same conditions as your Student or Tier 4 permission.
-You must not start a permanent full time job.
+While you are waiting for UKVI to make a decision on your application, you can continue to work under the same conditions as your Student Route permission as you will be covered by Section 3C leave.

 The Home Office have confirmed that there is restricted study on the Graduate Route.
 You can only study with a Graduate visa if your chosen course is not eligible for a Student visa.
 If your course is eligible for a Student visa, you can extend your Student visa instead.